-Name: Wynetta Lee Email: leew@nccu.edu Phone: 919-530-6358
+Name: Wynetta Lee

+Email: leew@nccu.edu

+Phone: 919-530-6358

-Office hours: Daily by appointment
+Office hours: Mondays at 6:00pm or by appointment

-My office hours this semester will all be virtual.
-Please make an appointment in advance so that we can coordinate a meeting by WebEx.
+Office hours will be held weekly on Mondays at 6:00pm, beginning on August 21, 2023.
+See the last page of the syllabus for the Zoom link to access virtual office hours.
+You can also make an appointment, in advance, to meet with me.
 Make an appointment by emailing your meeting request to me, including preferred days/times for an appointment.
 When contacting me via email, for any reason, put "EDGR 5920:" and then describe the nature of your email in the subject line.
-For example, the subject line should be: "EDGR5920-Question about Final Paper."
+For example, the subject line should be: "EDGR5910-Question about Final Paper."
 The content of your message should include your inquiry, your email address, your preferred phone number, and several times you are available.
 If you contact me by phone, leave a CLEAR message regarding the nature of your call, your preferred phone number, and several times you are available for me to return your call.
 Allow approximately 48 hours for a response.
-Note that my response time may be longer Friday through Sunday or over a holiday.
+Note that my response time will be longer Friday through Sunday or over a holiday.